awnt/awnt.github.io/_posts/2021-04-15-RamenRatings.md

 subtitle: "python"
 background: '/img/posts/ramen/unprepared-pasta-bunch-whole-grain-spaghetti-marble-background.jpg'
 ---
-## Data Description<br />
+## Description <br />
-  This project is about exploring the world of instant noodles.Based on three-thousan reviewers' opinions who rated the ramens related to Brands,taste,packaging style and country.I've got dataset from [THE RAMEN RATER website](https://www.theramenrater.com/){:target="_blank" rel="noopener"} lastest version updated on January 2021--so thankful with that.<br />
+  This project is about to exploring the world of instant ramen.Based on Hans Lienesch's opinion which collected in 'The Big List' dataset.
+There are 3700 varieties of ramen (up to January 2021)  rated according to brand,taste,packaging style and country.
+His website [THE RAMEN RATER](https://www.theramenrater.com/){:target="_blank" rel="noopener"} and [youtube channel](https://www.youtube.com/channel/UCoO7I0stFzbrcLbHxZ7tOFA){:target="_blank" rel="noopener"} is so touching for the person who craving for ramens.
+Anyway,Thank you very much Hans.<br />

 ## Questions <br />
 - Which country and brand is the biggest in this market?